mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 scenarios where client authentication for encrypted DNS is limited to pre-existing relationships between the client and server, there should be no need for at-run-time intervention by a human user.

+### Resistance to replay attacks

+Today, there are some attempts to identify clients that involve use of client- specific DoH templates or DoT hostnames, addition of magic strings to requests, and other mechanisms to enable proprietary experiences.
+It is important that recommendations for client authentication are restricted to mechanisms that would require compromise of secrets versus configurations which may not enjoy the same storage or memeory protections within apps or operating systems that cryptographic secrets do.

 ## Why alternatives are not recommended